bilalqazi12/bilalqazi12.github.io/_posts/2025-04-15-Comptia-N+-part-1.md

 layout: post
 categories: media
 ---
-# CompTIA Network + – Part 1
 *Easy Guide to Networking Basics
-*This is the first blog of the CompTIA Network+ course, which is a beginner-level certification for entering the field of Cybersecurity.*
+*This is the first blog of the CompTIA Network+ Course, which is a beginner-level certification for entering the field of Cybersecurity.*

 ---